The CAPS Minor

 Off-campus Opportunities

-Students in the Minor may be considered for one of the off-campus semesters (CAPS in Washington, D.C. or CAPS in Beijing, China) if space is available in the program and if they place into the language level appropriate for that semester’s CAPS Chinese courses (2000 level for Beijing).
-Students who are interested in either of CAPS' off-campus semesters must make an appointment with the Program Manager, Xu Xin by email xx12@cornell.edu
+Students in the Minor may be considered for one of the off-campus semesters (Levinson Program in Washington, D.C. or Levinson Program in Beijing, China) if space is available in the program and if they place into the language level appropriate for that semester’s Chinese courses (2000 level for Beijing).
+Students who are interested in either of the Levinson Program's off-campus semesters must make an appointment with the Program Manager, Xu Xin by email xx12@cornell.edu

 Top